hammingweight/gangplank/examples/train/README.md

 # Training a Model
 ## Gangplank and the Prometheus Pushgateway
-Gangplank needs a Prometheus Pushgateway to expose training (and testing) metrics.
 Monitoring systems can be push- or pull-based.
-Prometheus pulls metrics from services or infrastructure at configured intervals.
-Batch jobs and other ephemeral processes are not well-suited to having metrics pulled.
-To allow ephemeral processes to store metrics in Prometheus, the pushgateway was created; processes push metrics to the gateway and Prometheus scrapes the gateway instead of the process.
-Machine learning training and testing jobs are ephemeral and, so, the idiomatic way to store training metrics in
+Prometheus is pull-based: it pulls metrics from services or infrastructure at configured intervals.
+A disadvantage of pull-based monitoring is that batch jobs and other ephemeral processes are not well-suited to having metrics pulled.
+The Prometheus pushgateway was created to work around this limitation.
+Instead of polling ephemeral processes, those processes push metrics to the pushgateway and Prometheus scrapes the metrics from the gateway.

-Prometheus is for Gangplank to push the metrics (like loss, accuracy or mean absolute error) to a gateway.
+Machine learning training and testing jobs are ephemeral and, so, the idiomatic way to store training metrics in Prometheus is for Gangplank to push the metrics (like loss, accuracy or mean absolute error) to the gateway.

 ## The Gangplank `TrainTestExporter` Class
 A `TrainTestExporter` object pushes training and testing metrics to a pushgateway.
 The class's constructor